 COVID-19 impact on Financial Intermediaries

-COVID-19 is compelling many businesses especially the financial institutions to change it way of doing business.
+COVID-19 is compelling many businesses especially financial institutions to change their way of doing business.

 In the face of the pandemic, Micro, Small and Macro Enterprises (MSME) and other clients of the savings and loans companies are consistently asking for loans to be restructured or rescheduled.

 Officials say this has brought more strain on the resources of the member companies because businesses of clients are not doing well.